When you’re in a profession that provides a service you’re guaranteed to deal with difficult customers.

 4. Educate the patient

-I’m not sure where the misunderstanding came from, but after explaining the purpose of the procedure to this patient, their demeanor changed.
+It is unclear where the miscommunication occurred, but once I explained the purpose of the procedure to the patient, their demeanor changed for the better.

 5. Show some Empathy

-Your patient could be going through some of the worst times of their life, and it is not easy to be stuck in a hospital away from the ones you love the most.
+They might be going through some of the most challenging times of their lives, and it’s not easy for them to be stuck in a hospital away from their loved ones.

 6. Don’t you Dare Argue